 Students have the right to have their academic and medical records kept confidential.
-UD is not permitted to share any of this information unless a prior written consent is given by the student.
+UD is not permitted to share any of this information unless and, unless needed for such legitimate purposes as: a student's educational interests, by the bodies offering financial grant-in-aid authorities, by the prospective employers (for verification purposes), legal authorities, educational regulatory bodies, or qualification equivalency authorities.